Begin Your Recovery

 Seek Treatment at Genesis Recovery

 Genesis Recovery is a treatment center in California specializing in treating and managing alcohol and drug addiction.
-Genesis Recovery employs a unique faith-based 12-step program to help people with alcohol or drug addiction beat it and fully recover.
+Genesis Recovery employs a unique multi-faceted 12-step program to help people with alcohol or drug addiction beat it and fully recover.
 Their long-term, well-structured addiction recovery program ensures that patients enjoy healing for both mind and body.

 Resources